Our Impact 2025-26

 One-to-One Support

 Personalised support remains central to our work.
-In Q3, 243 guests (77%) received one-to-one interventions with a member of our team.
-This included practical help such as form filling, accessing essentials such as food, clothing or showers, attending appointments, and providing emotional support during moments of crisis.
+In 2025-26 549 guests (76%) received a total of 3920 one-to-one interventions with members of our team.
+These sessions included practical support such as completing forms, accessing essentials including food, clothing and showers, attending appointments, and providing emotional support during moments of crisis.

 Preventing Homelessness Before It Happens

 Prevention continues to be a growing focus of our work.
-In Q3, 108 guests (34%) accessed Shiloh because they were at risk of homelessness.
-This marks an increase from Q1, where 94 out of 328 guests (29%) were at risk, reinforcing the importance of early, preventative intervention.
+In 2025-26, 234 guests (32%) accessed Shiloh because they were at risk of homelessness in the next 3 months.
+This marks an increase from last year where only 146 guests (20%) were at risk, reinforcing the importance of early, preventative intervention.

-At the same time, 175 guests (55%) accessed our services while currently experiencing homelessness, underlining the need for both crisis response and prevent
+At the same time, 406 guests (56%) accessed our services while currently experiencing homelessness, underlining the need for both crisis response and prevention.

 Who we supported